galenbunting/northeastern-assistant-ai/README.md

 ## About

-This interface was bot built with the [Vercel AI SDK](https://sdk.vercel.ai/docs) and [fine-tuned](https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates) on Halim Madi's poetry.
+This interface was bot built with the [Vercel AI SDK](https://sdk.vercel.ai/docs) and [fine-tuned](https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates) on Galen Bunting's poetry.
 [Read the guide](https://vercel.com/guides/fine-tuning-openai-nextjs) on how you can build your own bot like me.
-Follow [Halim](https://www.instagram.com/yalla_halim) for more experiments at the intersection of product, language and technology.
+This bot/site was created with code by [Halim](https://www.instagram.com/yalla_halim) who creates experiments at the intersection of product, language and technology.